APEX PARK SITES

 The lakes we see today at the Apex Park were where alluvial clay, deposited during the Roman occupation, was dug for Brick & Tile manufacture.

 There were two Brick & Tile manufactures on this site.
-The first was The Apex Tile Company (also known as the Somerset Construction Co.) at the south end followed later by Colthurst & Symons further north.
+The first was The Apex Tile Company (also known as the Somerset Construction Co.) at the south end followed later by Colthurst & Symons further north (picture at head of page, courtesy of Bob & June Thomas).

 For detailed information about the brick & tile industry in the area see https://capturehighbridge.wordpress.com/industry/brick-and-tile-production/